Merzasphor/MWSE/docs/source/types/tes3iteratorNode.md

 ### `tail`

+*Read-only*.
 The next node in the collection.

 **Returns**: